Overview

 Querying the /platform resource will show you further possibilities for querying your data (see also Device integration using REST).

 Note that queries do not necessarily return all query results at once, but only a page of the results.
-For more information on paging, refer to REST implementation > REST usage > Query result paging in the Cumulocity IoT OpenAPI Specification.
+For more information on paging, refer to REST implementation > REST usage > Query result paging in the Cumulocity OpenAPI Specification.
 The optional parameter withTotalPages

 will make the query contain full page statistics at the expense of slightly slower performance.